 Before you journey down the bitters bunny hole, it’s important to first do some soul-searching.
 Are you a brown-spirits imbiber?
 A mixer of Martinis?
-Do you fly the happy-hour Tiki flag?“The idea is to experiment with products that fit your taste profile,” says Meredith Lantz, the co-owner of Bitters + Bottles, which stocks more than 200 different bitters in its San Francisco shop.
+Do you fly the happy-hour Tiki flag?
+“The idea is to experiment with products that fit your taste profile,” says Meredith Lantz, the co-owner of Bitters + Bottles, which stocks more than 200 different bitters in its San Francisco shop.
 “It’s like building a pantry for your kitchen.
 If you’re someone who makes Thai food a lot, then your pantry is going to look a lot different than someone’s who cooks mostly Italian.”

 For the equal-opportunity boozer, however, there are a few basic categories of bitters that deserve your attention.
 The first, and most popular, are aromatic bitters.
 These include the founding fathers of cocktail tinctures, Angostura and Peychaud’s.
 Both are 19th-century workhorse concoctions that share a gentian root base and alternate between notes of licorice, cinnamon and warm spices.
 Without them, there’d be no Manhattan, Old Fashioned, Sazerac, Vieux Carré or any number of classic cocktails.

-From there, people work their way to fruit bitters, the most prominent of which is orange but also include cherry, peach, cucumber, grapefruit and a host of others.
-Fruit bitters tend to pair well with lighter spirits like gin and tequila, says Lanza, and can add a stab of texture to citrusy drinks like Gimlets and Margaritas.
+From there, people often work their way to fruit bitters, the most prominent of which is orange but also include cherry, peach, cucumber, grapefruit and a host of others.
+Fruit bitters tend to pair well with lighter spirits like gin and tequila, says Lanza, and can add a layer of texture to citrusy drinks like Gimlets and Margaritas.

-On the opposite side of the flavor chart, you’ll find rich bitters, which run the gamut from chocolate and coffee to pecan and walnut.
-These are big, bold statement-making bitters that play well with barrel-aged spirits like rum and bourbon.
+On the opposite side of the flavor chart you’ll find rich bitters, which run the gamut from chocolate and coffee to pecan and walnut.
+These are big, bold, statement-making bitters that play well with barrel-aged spirits like rum and bourbon.

 Lastly, there’s the esoteric but fast-growing savory bitters.
 “This category makes for very memorable cocktails,” says Lanza.
 “They balance out the sweetness in a drink nicely and are usually flavors you don’t find in the spirit itself, such as rosemary, chili pepper and olive.”